Regal Rexnord™ Powertrain Solutions Marine Winch Design Simplifies Components by 58%

-Regal Rexnord™ Powertrain Solutions Marine Winch Design Simplifies Components by 58%Written by Heather Ervin
+Regal Rexnord™ Powertrain Solutions Marine Winch Design Simplifies Components by 58%Written by

 SPONSORED CONTENT: An international engineering technology company that strives to develop unique, innovative, sustainable products for their customers approached Regal Rexnord through our “Ask an Expert” feature on our Powertrain Solutions site.
 They asked for our assistance with designing a marine winch, a critical component in the marine industry, used for the control, lifting, and retrieval of remote operated vehicles (ROVs) on sea/ocean fairing vessels.